RzaMsv/Microarray-Practice/README.md

 # Microarray-Practice
-Here, I used affy package to analyze data from GSE148537.
-This is a practice task for Bioinformagician YouTube Channel
+Here, I used "affy" package to analyze data from GSE148537.
+This is a practice task for Bioinformagician YouTube Channel.